Ricette di Sicilia

 - 4

-Take a small handful of the rice mixture and shape it in your palm, creating a hollow in the centre.
+Take a small handful of rice and shape it in your palm, making a hollow in the centre.

 - 5

-Add a few cubes of tuma, then cover with more rice to form a ball or cone.
+Place a few cubes of tuma cheese inside, then cover with more rice, moulding the arancini into a ball or cone shape.

 - 6

-Coat each arancino in semolina flour, then dip into beaten eggs with a pinch of salt, and finally roll in breadcrumbs.
+Coat each arancino first in semolina flour, then dip into the beaten eggs seasoned with a pinch of salt, and finally roll in breadcrumbs.

 - 7

-Fry at 170°C until beautifully golden, then drain on kitchen paper.
+Fry in hot oil at 170°C until beautifully golden and crisp, then drain on kitchen paper.

 - 8